-As many of you know who follow me, in addition to my leadership coaching business, I am CEO of a fantastic and growing new company with a technology app called WoundWiseIQ.
+As many of you know who follow me, in addition to my business coaching business, I am founder and CEO of a startup company that has developed a software application called WoundWiseIQ.
 WoundWiseIQ revolutionizes wound care by using digital imaging analytics to automate wound measurement and track healing progress of chronic wound patients.

-I had the opportunity last week to go onsite to a Skilled Nursing Facility – our customer.
-To go into the rooms of patients with chronic wounds and take images of the wounds myself with WoundWiseIQ.
+I had the opportunity last week to go onsite to a Skilled Nursing Facility – one of our target market segments – and go into the rooms of patients with chronic wounds and take images of the wounds myself with our product.
 This was an amazing and unforgettable experience!
 What did I learn?

 Chronic wounds are serious and life-threatening.
 And when the treatments start to work, it becomes a source of enthusiasm and hope for the nurse and the patient.
 I saw nurses on my visit who got excited when they saw progress in the wound healing, who became more dedicated to a specific dressing regimen for example if they are seeing results.
 This feeds on itself and builds more confidence.
 The nurse starts to feel like they can take on the chronic wounds and win.
 Empowering and educating the nurses on how to best utilize a new and useful technology tool can motivate them and make them stronger leaders!

 2. Knowledge gained from new technology can strengthen a team